Jarren Duran Player Props: Red Sox vs. Reds

 Jarren Duran At The Plate

-- Duran is batting .297 with 13 doubles, three home runs and nine walks.
+- Duran has 14 doubles, three home runs and nine walks while batting .293.

-- Looking at the 36 games he has played this year, he's homered in three of them (8.3%), and in 2.1% of his trips to the dish.
+- He has homered in 8.1% of his games this year, and 2.1% of his trips to the plate.

-- Duran has had an RBI in 12 games this year (33.3%), including four multi-RBI outings (11.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Duran has had at least one RBI in 35.1% of his games this season (13 of 37), with more than one RBI four times (10.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 30.6% of his games this season, with more than one run scored in 11.1%.
+- He has scored a run in 11 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.